Invader Zim: Netflix film

-At San Diego Comic-Con 2018, Jhonen Vasquez explained that Nickelodeon had been asking him about doing more Invader Zim for years and that he always had to decline their offers either because he was busy working on something else or due to not being able to come to an agreement with Nickelodeon on a budget for a Invader Zim revival.
+At San Diego Comic-Con 2018, Jhonen Vasquez explained that Nickelodeon had been asking him about doing more Invader Zim for years but he had to decline their offers, either because he was busy working on something else or unable to come to an agreement with Nickelodeon on a budget for an Invader Zim revival.
 But being completely miserable with the other things he was working on at the time, Vasquez accepted Nickelodeon's latest offer to do more Invader Zim.
 Nickelodeon initially wanted a new Invader Zim television series, but Vasquez suggested a six-episode miniseries instead.
-He soon changed his mind to a television movie, since doing a movie would be "infinitely less stressful".

-Invader Zim: Enter the Florpus had a panel at San Diego Comic-Con on July 20, 2018.
+He soon changed his mind to a television movie, since doing a movie would be "infinitely less stressful".Invader Zim: Enter the Florpus had a panel at San Diego Comic-Con on July 20, 2018.
 During the panel, some never before seen production art such as backgrounds and turn-around charts for the movie were revealed.
 A trailer put together out of unedited first take animation for the movie was also shown at the panel accompanied by some original music composed for the trailer by Kevin Manthei.
 During the panel, Vasquez explained that he put the trailer together out of some random animated footage he had for the movie that he thought looked presentable enough to show people and that most of the shots used in the trailer were going to be sent back overseas to be re-animated.
 Vasquez also revealed that they had written the movie in 2015 and that at the time of the panel, they were currently in the process of getting first take animation back from their overseas animation team, Maven Animation Studios, in South Korea.